Nin17/numba-xraylib/README.md

 print(AtomicWeight(1))  # (1.01, array([1.01]))
 ```

-Currently, functions that have non-numeric arguments or returns are unsupported.
+Currently, functions that have non-numeric returns are unsupported.
 If you know how to pass strings from numba to c please let me know.